Linley, More

-Linley is a hamlet in Shropshire, England.
-It is part of the civil parish of More.
+Linley is a hamlet in the civil parish of More, in Shropshire, England.

 The hamlet is located approximately 2 miles (3.2 km) east of the A488 road, and 2 miles north of the village of Lydham, and 3.5 miles north of Bishop's Castle.
 It is situated near the West Onny river and a local feature is Linley Hall.

 Geology

 It approximates to the southern extremity of the Pontesford-Linley geological fault, which trends approximately 11 mi to Pontesford.
 On 2 April 1990, the Pontesford-Linley Fault registered an earthquake with a magnitude of 5.1 on the Richter scale, known as the Bishop's Castle earthquake.